DISPUTES OF FACT

 The basic test is whether the matter can be argued on affidavit and where oral evidence of witnesses is not required.

-A real, genuine and bona fide dispute of fact can exist only where the court is satisfied that the party who purports to raise the dispute has in his affidavit seriously and unambiguously addressed the fact said to be disputed.
+A real, genuine and italicised dispute of fact can exist only where the court is satisfied that the party who purports to raise the dispute has in his affidavit seriously and unambiguously addressed the fact said to be disputed.

 In Frank v.
 Ohlsson’s Cape Breweries Ltd., 1924 A.D.
 289 at p.
 294, INNES, C.J., said: